hassaan4584/Swiftjective-C/_posts/2020-3-10-Creating-A-Retail-Demo.md

 }
 ```

-The only fun thing is that when you open a new window, iOS also gives you that same notification while the window is being setup.
+The only fun thing is that when you open a new window, iOS also calls the same delegate method while the window is being setup.
 You can see this quite easily, and it makes sense I guess - iOS puts up that blurry view while another window slides in.
 So, I've got some jank there that I won't share publicly to help avoid any deleterious state bugs 😅 (spoiler, it's _totally_ not a simple GCD delay, no way).

 Aside from that - uploading it App Store Connect gave me some fits.
 Try to hide your surprise 😜.
 It's a bit of a different flow, but again - the .pdf guide they give you really helped out here.